Distributionally Robust Multiclass Classification and Applications in Deep Image Classifiers: Conclusion

 \section{Conclusion}

-We proposed a novel distributionally robust framework for {\em Multiclass Logistic Regression (MLR)}, where the worst-case loss over a probabilistic ambiguity set defined by the Wasserstein metric is being minimized.
-By exploiting duality of the worst-case loss, we reformulate the min-max formulation to a regularized empirical loss minimization problem.
-The regularizer is the induced dual norm of the coefficient matrix, establishing a connection between robustness and regularization in the multivariate setting.
-We provide both theoretical results on the out-of-sample performance to our estimator, and empirical evidence on deep CNN-based image classifiers showing that our DRO-MLR model reduces the test error by up to 78.8\% and loss by up to 90.8\% under random and adversarial attacks.
-We also show that with a limited number of perturbed images in the training set, our method can improve the error rate by up to 49.49\% and the loss by up to 68.93\% compared to Empirical Risk Minimization (ERM), converging faster to an ideal loss/error rate as the number of perturbed images increases.
+We proposed a novel distributionally robust framework under the Wasserstein metric for {\em Multiclass Logistic Regression (MLR)}, and reformulated the min-max formulation to a regularized empirical loss minimization problem, establishing a connection between robustness and regularization in the multivariate setting.
+We provide both theoretical results on the performance of our estimator, and empirical evidence on deep ViT-based image classifiers, showing that our DRO-MLR model reduces the baseline test error by up to 83.5\% and loss by up to 91.3\% under random and adversarial attacks.